calstates4/s4project/docs/index.rst

 ..
-QUAIL: Accessibility Information Library documentation master file, created by sphinx-quickstart on Wed Apr 11 20:34:30 2012.
+S4: Student Signup for Service and Stuff documentation master file, created by sphinx-quickstart on Wed May 30 21:17:25 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 S4: Students Signup for Service and Stuff
 ========================================